-The first task in facilitating a first draft of the province's response and recovery plan is for the portfolio manager to prioritise and sequence the development of the plans.
-The sequence will depend on the specific planning requirements identified in Action Step 6 when the overall structure of the province's response and recovery plans was developed.
-For example, you may decide that it would be better to complete the first draft of the AHCP for the province before embarking on the development of HSCPs.
-On the other hand, you may decide that it would be appropriate to run the development of the AHCP concurrently with the development of the HSCPs.
-Regardless of the sequence you choose, it is advisable that the portfolio manager prepares a composite schedule of all of the response and recovery planning meetings of the technical task teams to ensure that the development of the plans proceeds in a logical and coordinated sequence.
+The first task in facilitating a first draft of the district municipality's response and recovery plan is for the portfolio manager to prioritise and sequence the development of the plans.
+The sequence will depend on the specific planning requirements identified in Action Step 6 when the overall structure of the municipality's response and recovery plans was developed.
+For example, you may decide that it would be better to complete the first draft of the AHCP for the district before embarking on the development of HSCPs and FOPs.
+On the other hand, you may decide that it would be appropriate to run the development of the AHCP concurrently with the development of the FOPs.
+Regardless of the sequence you choose, it is advisable that the portfolio manager prepares a composite schedule of all of the response and recovery planning meetings of the technical task teams and the local municipalities to ensure that the development of the plans proceeds in a logical and coordinated sequence.
 Make sure that provision is made in the schedule for the project managers to meet with the CPT at regular intervals for the purposes of coordination and integration.
-The schedule must be prepared in accordance with recognised project management methodology.
+The schedule must be prepared in accordance with recognised project management methodology.31

-Next, ensure that each technical task team is fully conversant with the context or environment within which the particular plan that it is developing will function.
+Next, ensure that each technical task team and the local municipalities are fully conversant with the context or environment within which the particular plan that they are developing will function.
 The availability of specific information regarding features of the municipal area such as the land surface, vegetation, rivers, mountains, roads, railways, bridges, dams and demographics is particularly relevant because it must be taken into account when creating scenarios, making assumptions and generating possible consequences.
-This information can be obtained from the situation analysis provided by the disaster risk assessments and from maps and information available from the databases of the agencies involved.
-If this is not the case, then any additional information will have to be accessed from other sources such as municipalities, national organs of state and the private sector.
+This information can be obtained from the situation analysis provided by the disaster risk assessment for the area and from maps and information available from the databases of the agencies involved.
+If this is not the case, then any additional information will have to be accessed from other sources such as provincial and national organs of state and the private sector.

-To illustrate the importance of having such information available let us take the example of wild fires that are known to pose a threat to a number of neighbouring municipalities in a province.
-Important information that the planning team would need to have at its fingertips from a provincial perspective would include:
+To illustrate the importance of having such information available let us take the example of a densely forested area where the risk of wild fires is known to pose a threat.
+Important information that the planning team would need to have at its fingertips would include:

-- the predominant wind direction/s that prevail in the areas at risk; - historical information of previous wild fire events; - the location and proximity of settlements and critical infrastructure in their vicinity; - identification of alternatives to the main access routes to and from the area; - the location of any water reservoirs/dams in the vicinity; - the location of any airstrips and areas suitable for helicopter landing zones in the vicinity;
+- the predominant wind direction/s that prevail in the area at risk; - historical information of previous wild fire events; - the location and proximity of settlements and critical infrastructure in the vicinity; - the presence and location of any disabled or elderly persons; - identification of alternatives to the main access routes to and from the area: - the location of any water reservoirs/dams in their vicinity; - the location of any airstrips and areas suitable for helicopter landing zones in the vicinity;